 (9) This section does not prevent the parties to related proceedings from agreeing to consolidate them and taking such steps as are necessary to effect that consolidation.

+Note for this section:

-Note: There is no equivalent to this section in the Model Law.
+There is no equivalent to this section in the Model Law.

 27D.
 Power of arbitrator to act as mediator, conciliator or other non-arbitral intermediary